freifeld/fastSCSP/Readme.md

 Programming Language
 --------
-The current implementation is essentially a python wrapper around CUDA.
+The current implementation is essentially a python wrapper around CUDA (using pycuda).

-Coming soon:  two  alternative wrappers that do no require python or pycuda (one for Matlab;  one for C++).
+During July 2015, we intend to release a standalone C++/CUDA implementation, as well as a MATLAB wrapper (these will not require python or pycuda).

 Requirements
 -------------